Belgaum border dispute: Boundary Commission's decision

-Belagavi historically has been a part of the Kannada region and has seen many Kannadiga dynasties ruling over it.
+Belgaum historically has been a part of the Kannada region and has seen many Kannadiga dynasties ruling over it.
 The demographics of the region changed in the 18th century as in other parts of India.
-The period saw the expansion of the Maratha empire under the Peshwa, culminating in its geographic spread memorialized as being from "Attock to Cuttack".
+The period saw the expansion of the Maratha Empire under the Peshwa, culminating in its geographic spread memorialised as being from "Attock to Cuttack".
 A large chunk of the Karnataka region became a part of the empire and was called the "Southern Maratha Country" (comprising most of North Karnataka, with its vast majority of Kannada speakers).
 When the British came to power, the region was dotted by remnants of the Maratha empire ruling over their jagirs and feudal states.
 The language of the land essentially remained Kannada.
 The prevailing situation was summed up by John Faithfull Fleet in The Dynasties of the Kanarese Districts of the Bombay Presidency (1894), which forms a part of the Gazetteer of the Bombay Presidency (Vol-1, Part-II, Book-III) thus:

 In defining the limits of the Kanarese language, on the west and north may be designated "by a line drawn from Sadashivgad (Karwar), westward of Belgaum, Hukkeri through Kagal and Kurundwad, passing between 'Keligaon' and 'Pandegaon' through Brahmapuri on Bhima and Solapur and thence east, to the neighbourhood of Bidar.
 This however wrongly excludes Kolhapur.
-As for Sholapur which now officially counts as a Marathi District, Kanarese is still, to a great extent the vernacular of south east corner of it.
+As for Sholapur, which now officially counts as a Marathi District, Kanarese is still, to a great extent the vernacular of south east corner of it.
 And there are Kanarese inscriptions of the Western Chalukyas, Kalachurya and Devagiri Yadavas of the twelfth and thirteenth centuries and some later ones, at Sholapur itself, and at Kudal and Mohol in that district, and at Karajgi, Kudal, and Tadwal in the Akalkot state.